 The legislation only applies to new developments, as do other requirements like the Greater London Authority’s urban greening factor used for city centre developments, and there are no current plans to expand these to existing buildings.
 However, Bamert says investors and owners must begin to include those in biodiversity plans.

-Regardless of legislation, we have to improve our standing assets
+We have to improve our standing assets as well as focus on new developments

 Talbot-Jones says the growing adoption of the Taskforce on Nature-related Financial Disclosures (TNFD) framework may increase the number of biodiversity initiatives implemented on standing asset portfolios.
 As the sister framework to the Task Force on Climate-related Financial Disclosures, it is a voluntary assessment and disclosure framework for companies and financial institutions to understand their nature-related risks, opportunities, impacts and dependencies.10